Russian forces escalate attacks on Ukraine's civilian areas

 A Ukrainian military official said Belarusian troops joined the war Tuesday in the Chernihiv region in the north, without providing details.
 But just before that, Belarusian President Alexander Lukashenko said his country had no plans to join the fight.

-Hospital workers moved a Kharkiv maternity ward to a bomb shelter.
-Amid mattresses piled up against the walls, pregnant women paced the crowded space, accompanied by the cries of dozens of newborns.

-Russia’s goals in hitting central Kharkiv were not immediately clear.
-Western officials speculated that it is trying to pull in Ukrainian forces to defend the city while a larger Russian force encircles Kyiv.

-Russian troops continued to press toward the capital, a city of nearly 3 million.
-The leading edge of the convoy was 17 miles (25 kilometers) from the center of the city, according to satellite imagery from Maxar Technologies.
+As for the Russians' advance on the capital, the leading edge of the convoy was 17 miles (25 kilometers) from the center of the city, according to satellite imagery from Maxar Technologies.

-A senior U.S. defense official described the long convoy as “bogged down,” saying Russia appeared to be pausing and regrouping to evaluate how to retake the momentum in the fighting.
+A senior U.S. defense official said that Russia's military progress — including by the massive convoy — has slowed, plagued by logistical and supply problems.
+Some Russian military columns have run out of gas and food, the official said, and morale has suffered as a result.

 The immense convoy, with vehicles packed together along narrow roads, would seemingly be “a big fat target” for Ukrainian forces, the senior Western intelligence official said on condition of anonymity.